Kota

 Want to upskill your team?

-Offer them training and development courses (through in-house or external providers) while employed.
+Offer them training and development courses (through in-house or external providers).

-Employees can sign up for professional memberships, mentor programs, online courses — you get the drift.
+Your employees can sign up for professional memberships, mentor programs, and online courses.

 • Directly relates to their job.